Writing a Skills-Based Resume: Template & Guide

 Your resume summary is the first chance to showcase how your skills align with the job requirements.

-In three to five sentences, introduce yourself to the hiring manager and highlight your key skills and applicable experiences.
+Introduce yourself to the hiring manager in three to five sentences, highlighting your key skills and applicable experiences.

 “Motivated project manager with a proven track record of successfully leading cross-functional teams and delivering projects on time and within budget.
 Proficient in project management methodologies, with a solid foundation in programming languages such as Python and Java.
-Recognized for exceptional organizational skills, problem-solving abilities and a collaborative approach to project execution.
-Eager to apply management expertise and technical acumen to contribute to the development of innovative software solutions in a dynamic team environment.”
+Recognized for exceptional organizational skills, problem-solving abilities, and a collaborative approach to project execution.
+Eager to apply management expertise and technical acumen to contribute to developing innovative software solutions in a dynamic team environment.”

 Identify and categorize your skills